ebraun68/RYcode/README.md

 it produces either a binary relaxed phylip file or a nexus file with the data encoded as R and Y.

-The program is straightforward to use; it will provide instruction when called without command line options:
+The program is straightforward to use; it will provide instructions when called without command line options:

 ./recodeRY.pl